-How big will in-car displays become?
+How will in-car displays change to improve consumer enjoyment?

 A glance into the interior of any car at an auto show these days will tell you that digital displays are in the ascendance.
 Advances in display technology such as QLED and OLED, the familiarity and instinctiveness with which consumers now interact with digital displays and the increasing breadth and complexity of functionality are just three of the reasons for this visual in-car explosion.